Search by Provider Name

 Portland, OR 97213

-Eligibility: Must be BOTH 22 years old or younger and pregnant and/or parenting.
-For emergency rent assistance, must have a 72-hour eviction notice or other eviction-related documentation.
+Eligibility: Must be both 22 years old or younger and pregnant and/or parenting.
+For emergency rent assistance, must have a non-payment notice.

 JANUS YOUTH PROGRAMS